Man last known to be seen with missing University of Pittsburgh student tells prosecutors how he rescued her from rough water

 “I felt very sick and tired.
 I lay down on a beach chair and fell asleep because I couldn’t go far.”

+His parents described Riibe as “a beloved son, brother, and friend, known for his kind nature, sense of humor, and commitment to his community.”

+“Our only interest is that due process be respected and that actions be taken with the fairness that the situation requires,” Albert and Tina Riibe said.
+“We share the hope that Sudiksha will be found as soon as possible.”

-Riibe’s aunt, Theresa Riibe, issued a statement Thursday to the Minnesota Star Tribune, asking for privacy.
+Riibe’s aunt, Theresa Riibe, asked for privacy in a statement to CNN Friday.

 “Our family is going through a very difficult time right now, and we’re experiencing a lot of sadness and pain,” the statement said.
 “We kindly ask for privacy as we navigate this challenging moment together.”